Key Points

 Photo by Sebastian Herrmann / Unsplash

-• Liquidity unlocked, LP controlled by insiders
+• Liquidity unlocked, or LP controlled by insiders

-• Unlocks with no schedule or fake vesting links
+• Unlocks with no schedule, or fake vesting links

-• Promoters talk “guaranteed APY” or “risk-free”
+• Promoters pushing “guaranteed yield” or “risk-free” language

-• Audits from unknown shops or recycled PDFs
+• Audits from unknown shops, or recycled PDFs

-• Read contract… search for tax, blacklist, upgrade, pause.
+• Read Contract: search for tax, blacklist, upgrade, pause.

-• Write contract… confirm who can call sensitive methods.
+• Write Contract: confirm who can call sensitive methods.

-• Transfers… scan for blocked addresses or 100% tax events.
+• Transfers: scan for blocked addresses or 100% tax events.

-• Events… recent mints, ownership transfers, upgrade beacons.
+• Events: recent mints, ownership transfers, upgrade beacons.

 • Independent builders integrating it